Diocese of Grenoble-Vienne: Protestantism

 From the first half of the thirteenth century the French branch of the Waldenses had its chief seat in Dauphiné, from which country emanated Guillaume Farel, the most captivating preacher of the French Reformation.
-Pierre de Sébiville, an apostate Franciscan friar, introduced Protestantism into Grenoble in 1522.
-The diocese was sorely tried by the wars of religion, especially in 1562, when the cruel Baron des Andrets acted as the Prince de Condé's lieutenant-general in Dauphiné.
+Pierre de Sébiville, an apostate Carthusian and then an apostate Franciscan, introduced Protestantism into Grenoble in 1522.
+The diocese was sorely tried by the wars of religion, especially in 1562, when the cruel François de Beaumont, Baron des Andrets, acted as the Prince de Condé's lieutenant-general in Dauphiné.